Want to dig in a little deeper? Do you want to specialize in a specific topic on environmental stewardship?

 - Natural History: Enhance your understanding of the ecology and geology of the natural world

-- Draft Horse Management: Learn the craft of using draft horses as a viable power system for today’s small farm
+- Draft Animal Power Systems: Learn the craft of using draft horses as a viable power system for today’s small farm

 - Education Studies: Study education from theoretical, practical, and cultural perspectives